 However, because NRDB converts PromQL-style accumulating counters to

-delta counters, New Relic's implementation is unforgiving of uses of these functions on the wrong data type and will produce different/incorrect answers.
+delta counters, our implementation is unforgiving when using these functions on the wrong data type and will produce different or incorrect answers.

-For this reason, it's best to follow all Prometheus recommendations when working via New Relic, even if you don't follow these recommendations in Prometheus.
+For this reason, it's best to follow all Prometheus recommendations when working with our PromQL-style queries, even if you don't follow these recommendations in Prometheus.

-- In order to ensure the stability and performance of our system for all users, New Relic places some limits on what queries can be run.
+- In order to ensure the stability and performance of our system for all users, we place some limits on what queries can be run.
 In all cases, we enforce a limit of 366 steps in range queries.
 We also default to only returning 100 timeseries from queries by default.

 - If you want to see more (or fewer), you need to explicitly add a